jhsu802701/rails_from_scratch_rails5/10-02-admin_methods.md

   end

   # PART 3: DELETE
-  test 'should not allow visitor to delete regular admin' do
+  test 'should not allow visitor to delete admin' do
+    get :destroy, params: { id: @a5 }
+    assert_redirected_to root_path
     get :destroy, params: { id: @a6 }
     assert_redirected_to root_path
   end

-  # NOTE: User can delete self through edit registration form.
-  test 'should not allow user to delete self' do
+  test 'should not allow user to delete admin' do
-    sign_in @u7, scope: :user
+    sign_in @u1, scope: :user
-    get :destroy, params: { id: @u7 }
+    get :destroy, params: { id: @a5 }
     assert_redirected_to root_path
+    get :destroy, params: { id: @a6 }
+    assert_redirected_to root_path
   end

+  # NOTE: Admin can delete self through edit registration form.
-  test 'should not allow user to delete another user' do
+  test 'should not allow regular admin to delete self' do
-    sign_in @u1, scope: :user
+    sign_in @a6, scope: :admin
-    get :destroy, params: { id: @u7 }
+    get :destroy, params: { id: @a6 }
     assert_redirected_to root_path
   end

+  test 'should not allow super admin to delete self' do
+    sign_in @a5, scope: :admin
+    get :destroy, params: { id: @a5 }
+    assert_redirected_to root_path
+  end

+  test 'should not allow regular admin to delete another regular admin' do
+    sign_in @a4, scope: :admin
+    get :destroy, params: { id: @a6 }
+    assert_redirected_to root_path
+  end

+  test 'should not allow regular admin to delete super admin' do
+    sign_in @a6, scope: :admin
+    get :destroy, params: { id: @a5 }
+    assert_redirected_to root_path
+  end

-  test 'should allow super admin to delete user' do
+  test 'should not allow super admin to delete super admin' do
     sign_in @a1, scope: :admin
-    get :destroy, params: { id: @u7 }
+    get :destroy, params: { id: @a5 }
-    assert :success
-    assert_redirected_to users_path
+    assert_redirected_to root_path
   end

-  test 'should allow regular admin to delete user' do
+  test 'should allow super admin to delete regular admin' do
-    sign_in @a4, scope: :admin
+    sign_in @u5, scope: :admin
-    get :destroy, params: { id: @u7 }
+    get :destroy, params: { id: @a6 }
     assert :success
-    assert_redirected_to users_path
   end
 end
 # rubocop:enable Metrics/ClassLength